-This IBM® Redpaper™ publication shows you how to speed up batch jobs by splitting them into near-identical instances (sometimes referred to as “clones”).
-It is a practical guide, based on the authors’ testing experiences with a batch job similar to those found in customer applications.
-This guide documents the issues the team encountered and how we resolved them.
-The final tuned implementation produced considerably better results than the initial traditional implementation.
+This IBM® Redpaper™ publication shows you how to speed up batch jobs by splitting them into near-identical instances (sometimes referred to as ).
+It is a practical guide, which is based on the authors’ testing experiences with a batch job that is similar to those jobs that are found in customer applications.
+This guide documents the issues that the team encountered and how the issues were resolved.
+The final tuned implementation produced better results than the initial traditional implementation.

-Because job splitting often requires application code changes, this guide includes a discussion of some aspects of application modernization you might consider if you need to modify your application.
+Because job splitting often requires application code changes, this guide includes a description of some aspects of application modernization you might consider if you must modify your application.

-The authors mirror the intended audience for this paper, since they are specialists in DB2®, IBM Tivoli® Workload Scheduler for z/OS® (TWS/z), and z/OS batch performance.
+The authors mirror the intended audience for this paper because they are specialists in IBM DB2®, IBM Tivoli® Workload Scheduler for z/OS®, and z/OS batch performance.

 Table of contents